Digital-Avatars-and-Robotics/MUDxGodot/README.md

 Godot can get access to anything that is mounted to *window* interface of a browser.

-I didn't put MUD setup in constructor, because this code would be called before godot project loads and we would not be able to handle events properly
+I didn't put MUD setup in constructor, because this code would be called before Godot project loads and we would not be able to handle events properly.

 Finally we can build our project.
 Run this command in *mud_project_path*/packages/client directory:
 ```bash